 Whenever someone filed a complaint against you, your license could be put in danger if not defended by a nurse attorney.

-Because of this, the RN was summoned by the Texas Board of Nursing to defend her side.
+The Texas Board of Nursing is the one that has full jurisdiction on cases involving RNs and LVNs.
+Therefore, the LVN was summoned by the Texas Board of Nursing to explain her side.

-However, the RN failed to hire an effective nurse attorney to help her with her case.
-Because of this, the Texas Board of Nursing suspended and disciplined the RN.
+However, the LVN without the help of an experienced nurse attorney to help her defend her case, the Texas Board of Nursing suspended and disciplined the LVN.